 Eat a bunny-themed breakfast

-Of course, hot cross buns are a given for Easter morning, but add a little magic to your brekky with a plate of bunny pancakes.
+Of course, hot cross buns are a given for Easter morning, but add a little magic to your brekky with a plate of bunny-shaped pancakes.
 The kids are guaranteed to giggle as they munch.

 Go on a bunny poo hunt